Town and country planning in the United Kingdom: Modern planning

-The Planning and Compulsory Purchase Act 2004 made substantial changes to the English Development Plan system.
-It did away with both Structure Plans and Local Plans, in favour of Local Development Frameworks (LDFs), which are made up a number of Local Development Documents (LDDs) and Supplementary Planning Documents (SPDs).
-The Regional Spatial Strategy (RSS), which is produced by Regional Assemblies in England, replaces the Structure Plan as the strategic planning document (i.e., the RSS that's targets for housing and employment development within each district in a Region in the future).
+The Planning and Compulsory Purchase Act 2004 made substantial changes to the English development plan system.
+It did away with both structure plans and local plans, in favour of local development frameworks (LDFs), which are made up a number of Local Development Documents (LDDs) and supplementary planning documents (SPDs).
+The regional spatial strategy (RSS), which is produced by regional assemblies in England, replaced the structure plan as the strategic planning document (containing targets for housing and employment development in each district in a region).
 A variation on this approach exists in Wales.

-Local Authorities are also now required to produce Local Development Schemes (LDS) – which outline the work the LDDs/SPDs they intend to produce over a three-year period, and Statements of Community Involvement (SCI), which outline how the Council will involve the local community.
-All LDDs and SPDs also have to be accompanied by a Sustainability Appraisal (SA) and a Strategic Environmental Assessment (SEA).
-The SEA is a requirement under European Union laws.
+LPAs are also now required to produce local development schemes (LDS) – which outline the work the LDDs/SPDs they intend to produce over a three-year period, and a statement of community involvement (SCI), which outlines how the Council will involve the local community.
+All LDDs and SPDs also have to be accompanied by a sustainability appraisal (SA) and a strategic environmental assessment (SEA).
+The SEA was originally a requirement under European Union laws.
 Planning Policy Guidance Notes are also being gradually replaced by Planning Policy Statements.

-Minor variations were allowed to planning permissions, recognising that information provided for planning permission does not provide enough detail for actual construction.
+Minor amendments were allowed to planning permissions, recognising that information provided for planning permission does not provide enough detail for actual construction.
 Working drawings are required first, and architects often make small changes to accommodate a building's technical requirements.
 Also, plans might change on site to overcome unforeseen problems.
 Legality of minor amendments was challenged in 2006, and central government advice to many local authorities was that any variation to a planning permission should require planning approval.

 The Localism Act 2011 introduced wide-ranging changes to the planning system in England.
 The bill introduced legal provision under which local communities (led by parish councils or neighbourhood forums) could develop neighbourhood plans.
-Similar to development management documents produced by the local authority, neighbourhood plans have statutory weight, so that they are considered in the determination of planning applications.
+Similar to development plan documents produced by the LPA, neighbourhood plans have statutory weight, so that they are considered in the determination of planning applications.